brown-csci1660/web-lecture-demos/README.md

-# Webserver lecture demo example
+# Lecture examples for web security

 This repository contains web application code used in class demos.